Lilian Fontaine: Career

+Fontaine gave up her acting career when she married.

 Fontaine coached drama students when she lived in Saratoga, California, and she produced plays in a garden theatre that later was named for her.

-After both of her daughters reached film stardom, Fontaine returned to acting with a notable role in Billy Wilder's drama The Lost Weekend (1945) as the mother of Jane Wyman's character.
+After both of her daughters reached film stardom, Fontaine returned to acting with a role in Billy Wilder's drama The Lost Weekend (1945) as the mother of Jane Wyman's character.
 She also played supporting roles in two films with her daughter Joan, Ivy (1947) and The Bigamist (1953) and made a few television appearances during the 1950s.

 From 1948 to 1958, Fontaine taught an acting class that developed into the Los Gatos Theatre workshop.